SanthoshrajKG/Bitcoin-alert-app/README.md

-# Krypto Backend Task

-A Python-based backend price alert application that triggers an email when the user’s target price is achieved.
+#A Python-based backend price alert application that triggers an email when the user’s target price is achieved.